Comprehensive Guide

 1. Strategic Clarity

-AI initiatives must align with clear business objectives and strategy
+AI initiatives must align with clear business objectives

 • Clear business problems identified